Dagsnytt

 First broadcast in 1934, Dagsnytt is the oldest and most recognized of all NRK programmes.

 The programme is produced by NRK's news division, based at Television House at NRK headquarters at Marienlyst in Oslo.

+As of 31 July 2025, the 05:00, 05:30, and 06:00 bulletins on weekdays, and the 06:00 bulletins on weekends, are televised on NRK1, showing the announcer and the radio news studio's tech setup.

+Stations that carry Dagsnytt hourly

+As of May 2024, the following NRK DAB+ stations and TV channels carry the hourly 3-minute bulletins, sorted in order of how many bulletins they carry (excluding the half-hourly bulletins):